On a cold day, it doesn't take long for a cup of coffee to become tepid; if our refrigerator breaks, our frozen items tend to warm up.

-We don't doubt Newton's law, but we don't know anything about other than it's constant.
-For the wrong choice of our equation could predict something unrealistic for
+So Newton's Cooling Law leads us to the following differential equation: Right now we don't know anything about other than it's constant.
+For the wrong choice of our equation could predict something weird.

-For what condition on does the differential equation match our intuition about the real world?
+For values does the differential equation match our intuition about the real world?

 Hint: Think about different cases for the initial temperature and what the equation implies about these scenarios.

-If we take it for granted that solution curves never cross, what can we say about from More than one option may be true!
+Taking this for granted, what can we say about from More than one option may be true!

-But how can always increase when and not cross over The answer lies in the concavity of which measures the “bendiness” of its graph.
+But how can always increase when and not cross over The answer lies in the concavity, or "bendiness," of

-Concavity is tied to the second derivative since it controls the shape of the best-fit parabola at a point: if the graph is concave up, while means it's concave down.
+From the figure above, we see that if the graph is concave up, while means it's concave down.

 The second derivative is (see the solution for the details).
-What can we say about 's concavity?
+What can we say about 's concavity from this?